gsmainclusivetechlab/interop-docs/docs/testcases/creation.md

 rule is a path to a field using 'dot' syntax within the request/response object.
 For more information on the syntax of these rules, visit the [Laravel documentation site](https://laravel.com/docs/7.x/validation#available-validataion-rules).
-Each validation rule should contain the `required` rule at least, otherwise the assertion may pass even if the value is wrong or empty.

 ```yaml
 test_steps: